pcdummy/pc-dummy.net/content/post/lxd-getting-started.md

   - lxc
   - lxd
 ---
-This is what i do to install and configure lxd.
+This is what i do to install and configure lxd.<!--more-->

 Install **lxd**: